iitis/iitis-generator/doc/iitis-generator.1.markdown

 Frames generated in test networks have 3 headers:

 1. IEEE 802.11 header (24B + 4B FCS)
-1. LLC header, encapsulated Ethernet (8B),
+1. LLC header, encapsulated Ethernet (8B)
-1. `iitis-generator` header (20B).
+1. `iitis-generator` header (20B)

 The service network is realized by:

-1. sending UDP broadcast (255.255.255.255) frames on port 31337,
+1. sending UDP broadcast (255.255.255.255) frames on port 31337
-1. replying with UDP unicast frames.
+1. replying with UDP unicast frames

 By default, the "eth0" interface is used.
 This can be changed using the "svc-ifname" option (see iitis-generator-conf(5)).
 Currently, the service network is used only for node synchronization.